daneroo/nx-audiobook/README.md

 ## TODO

+- [ ] include `pnpx npm-check-updates` in top package.json and add target to each project
 - [ ] integrate audiobookshelf into this repo, perhaps with/without plex-audiobook
 - [ ] minimal front-end for verifying chapters
 - [ ] convert with ffmpeg